Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Hurricanes Advanced Stats

-- In their last 10 games, the Hurricanes' goals per game average is 0.9 higher than their season-long average.
+- During their past 10 games, the Hurricanes have scored 0.9 more goals per game than their average on the season.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.